-Every witness appearing before the Committee to give evidence shall be entitled to be paid such witnesses' fees and travelling expenses as the Chairperson or Vice-Chairperson thinks fit to allow in accordance with a scale prescribed by the Governor.
+Every witness appearing before the Committee to give evidence shall be entitled to be paid such witnesses' fees and travelling expenses as the Chairperson or Vices.
+4 Schedule 2 - Meetings of Committee

+Chairperson thinks fit to allow in accordance with a scale prescribed by the Governor.